MI-OSiRIS/mi-osiris.github.io/documentation/index.md

 <h3>Architectural Documentation</h3>

-If you are interested in how OSiRIS is structured or in creating a deployment similar to OSiRIS please have a look at the <a href="/components">OSiRIS technology components documentation</a>
+If you are interested in how OSiRIS is structured or in creating a deployment similar to OSiRIS please have a look at the <a href="/components">OSiRIS technology components documentation</a> and OSiRIS white paper.

+<h3>OSiRIS Whitepaper</h3>

+A reference paper is available for OSiRIS.
+The paper provides a general overview of the process and components involved in deploying OSiRIS.
+This version of the paper is a public draft eventually planned for submission to relevant publications.

+<a href="/documentation/OSiRIS-Whitepaper.pdf">OSiRIS-Whitepaper.pdf</a>